Him188/kotlin-jvm-blocking-bridge/README.md

    1. Open `File->Settings->Plugins->Marketplace` in your IDE
    2. Search `Kotlin Jvm Blocking Bridge`, download and install
    3. Restart your IDE

-### Library authors
-If you're developing a library with KJBB, you need to install the Gradle plugin additionally.

 #### **Install Gradle plugin**